mcthuesen/MobilePay-PoS-v10/docs/api_principles.md

 **Communication security**

 The MobilePay PoS V10 API uses TLS for communication security and data integrity (secure channel between the client and the backend).
 The API currently uses TLS 1.2.
-It is the integrators responsibility to plan for an upgrade to TLS 1.3, when TLS 1.2 is deprecated.
+It is the integrator's responsibility to plan for an upgrade to TLS 1.3, when TLS 1.2 is deprecated.

 **Integrator Authorization**

-The MobilePay API Gateway is ensuring the authentication of all PoS API request.
+The MobilePay API Gateway is ensuring the authentication of all PoS API requests.
 In order to be granted access to the MobilePay PoS API each integrator/vendor will have to enroll their clients as a client (called App) in our API Gateway Developer Portal (see section below for more information about it).

-Creating an app in MobilePay Developer portal will create a client Id that should be used in all calls the the MobilePay PoS API in the following way:
+Creating an app in MobilePay Developer Portal will create a client id that should be used in all calls to the MobilePay PoS API in the following way:

 Example with a Curl request: